 Quirky local fashion

 Biscuit General Store features fashion, cosmetics, and accessories from local designers that are both whimsical and cutting-edge.
 The store is independently and locally-owned so everything is totally unique and a can't-miss for fashion lovers.
-They even launched their own women's line, Bonanza, which features colourful ready-to-wear dresses and blouses.
+They even launched their own women's line, Bonanza, which features colorful ready-to-wear dresses and blouses.